HPEEzmeral/ezua-tutorials/Data-Science/Kubeflow-GPU/README.md

 The trained MNIST model is exported to `/mnt/user/mnist-gpu-test` directory in the notebook server pod.

-## Running inference service on GPU for trained model
+## Running InferenceService on GPU for trained model

 In order to run inference service on GPU for trained model, create `InferenceService` resource and specify in resources section `nvidia.com/gpu: 1` as limits.
 For example: